epfl-mobots/epuck2-firmware/README.md

 * `usbcfg.c` contains configuration strings for the USB port.

 * The `sensors` folder contains the drivers used for the robot sensors.
-* `exti.c` acts as the central hub for the interrupts on the robot and dispatches them to the correct tasks.
+* `exti.c` acts as the central hub for the GPIO interrupts on the robot and dispatches them to the correct tasks.
     For now it is only used by the IMU to indicate when a measurement is ready.
 * `motor_pwm.c` contains the code to drive the motors.